Boundary-induced nucleation control: A theoretical perspective: Introduction

+In this paper we deal with a nucleation control method where the nucleation site is spatially well-defined but which does not rely on the presence of a pre-pattern at this location.
+Rather the spatial position is controlled through the boundaries, given by an ad-atom adsorbing grid .
+This method exploits the maximum of the ad-atom distribution between sinks and the existence of a critical density where nucleation commences \cite{paperZero, Ranguelov200775}.
+In this way, very regular structures can be generated , cf. \figref{\ref{fig:exp_fig}} left.
+Note, that the mechanism is kinetically driven and the central nucleus is placed directly on the substrate.
+In contrast to template-directed nucleation this mechanism to generated ordered structures is a non-equilibrium process, which sensitively depends on an appropriate choice of the ratio $D/F$, for a fixed grid size $L$.

-Whereas in \cite{paperZero} we presented and explained the mechanism of the boundary-induced nucleation, the goal here is twofold.
-First, we present a quantitative comparison between the simulation and the experimental results for different observables which characterise properties of the clusters and in particular the nucleation control, i.e. the presence of exactly one cluster per cell.
-Second, we analyse the dependence on the external flux of molecules, based on an analytical approach and verify it with kinetic Monte Carlo (KMC) simulations.
-Thus, a direct connection between the analytical approach and the experimental data can be formulated.
+The mechanism of that approach is explored based on the previous results and the model system, put forward in \cite{paperZero}.
+The quality of the used lattice kinetic Monte Carlo (KMC) model is verified through direct comparison with the experimental results for different observables which characterize properties of the nuclei and in particular the nucleation control, i.e. the presence of one nucleus \textit{per} grid cell.
+Furthermore, the dependence on the external flux of this particular structure is analyzed analytically based on the mean-field rate equations; a scaling relation is derived and verified with KMC simulations.
+Due to the agreement of the experimental and simulation outcome as well as the analytical scaling results, we argue that the mechanism of indirect nucleation control is of general nature and can be extended to a wide variety of scenarios.